c-neto/carlosneto.dev/_sources/blog/2026/2026-07-09-workstation-setup-kubernetes-exams.md.txt

 ---

-# Workstation Setup for Kubernetes Exams (CKA/CKAD/CKS)
+# Workstation Setup for Kubernetes Exams (CKA, CKAD & CKS)

 Time management is one of the most critical factors for passing the Linux Foundation Kubernetes certification exams.
 The CKA, CKAD, and CKS are hands-on exams conducted on remote Ubuntu instances running the XFCE desktop environment, where network latency and the remote desktop experience can slow you down.